Codetoil/Platformer3D-Engine/README.md

-# Game3D
+# Platformer3D Engine

+Platformer3D Engine is a game engine for 3D Platformers written in TypeScript and Rust.
-Game3D, a 3D Platformer built for the web.
-It is currently in elementary stages.
+It is currently in the elementary stages of production.
 Version 0.2.0